marcon934/Homework-1-Statistical-Learning/PS_1V2.md

 </tbody>
 </table>

-If we use standard deviation as a measure of variability, Swimming Women’s 100 metres Butterfly is the single women’s event that had the greatest variability in competitor’s heights across the entire history of the Olympics.
+To answer this question, we filter the relevant data (female competitors) and then group the observations by event.
+After that we calculate the standard deviation for every event and present the top ten women’s events with highest standard deviation in height.
+We can observe that Swimming Women’s 100 metres Butterfly is the individual women’s event that had the greatest variability in competitor’s heights across the entire history of the Olympics.

+In case the question is about the event (individual or team) with greatest variability, the answer is Rowing Women’s Coxed Fours with a standard deviation of 10.87 centimeters.

 ### C)